DAVID'S VINTAGE

 featured a rear suspension with outboard rear shocks and a transmission

-with two forward speeds, and reverse.
+with two forward speeds and

-Gear Co. and hung on top of the chaincase,
+Apex Gear Co. and hung on

-also was built by Apex.
+of the chaincase, which also was built by Apex.

 Not